Russia pummels Ukraine's No. 2 city and convoy nears Kyiv

 The economic sanctions, ordered by the U.S. and other allies, were just one contributor to Russia's growing status as a pariah country.

 Russian airliners are banned from European airspace, Russian media is restricted in some countries, and some high-tech products can no longer be exported to the country.
-On Monday, international sports bodies moved to exclude Russian athletes and officials from international events, including soccer’s World Cup.
+International sports bodies moved to exclude Russian athletes — in the latest blow Tuesday, Russians were barred from international ice skating events.

-The U.N. human rights chief said Monday at least 102 civilians have been killed and hundreds wounded — warning that figure is probably a vast undercount.

-More than a half-million people have fled the country since the invasion, another U.N. official said, many of them going to Poland, Romania and Hungary.

 Isachenkov and Litvinova reported from Moscow.
 Robert Burns and Eric Tucker in Washington; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Lorne Cook in Brussels; and other AP journalists from around the world contributed to this report.